open-contracting/standard/docs/guidance/map/amendments.md

 Note in this example that:

-* **The amendments block does not contain data on what was changed**.
-Changes are recorded by updating the fields of the `tender` block a new release.
+* **The amendments object does not contain data on what was changed**.
+Changes are recorded by updating the fields of the `tender` object a new release.

 * **The publisher chooses in the 'tenderAmendment' release to repeat a fragment of the original 'tender' release**.
 This is not necessary when a full archive of releases is made accessible, but a publisher might want to provide the latest data available in each release.